JRubalcaba/Carranza-Polo/README.md

 ###### Parameter Meaning

  m = Maximum potential number of mates for a polygynous male

  R = Benefit of recombination with respect to asexuality

  b = Proportion of male parental contribution accepted by nn female

  k = Dominance effect of allele c in locus M

  alpha = Probability of as individual choosing asexual strategy

  a0 = Initial frequency of allele a (i.e., asexuality) in locus S

  n0 = Initial frequency of allele n (i.e., non-costly sexuality) in locus M

  gen = number of generations

 ###### Output

 The function generates a matrix containing as many rows as generations (gen) and 9 columns.
 Each colum represent the dynamics of the variables necesary to estimate allele frequencies (see below).
 The last 4 columns are the allele frequencies of alleles a and s (locus S), n and c (locus M) respectively.

  1 - pi: Mean number of mates of homozygote nn males in the population

  theta: Mean number of mates of heterozygote cn males in the population

  1 + phi: Mean number of mates mate for polygynous cc males in the population

  tao: Proportion on sexual individuals in the population

-a Allele at locus S influencing asexuality
+ a: Allele at locus S influencing asexuality

-s Allele at locus S influencing sexuality
+ s: Allele at locus S influencing sexuality

-n Allele at locus M influencing non-costly sex
+ n: Allele at locus M influencing non-costly sex

-c Allele at locus M influencing costly sex
+ c: Allele at locus M influencing costly sex

 output <- CarranzaandPolo(m = 3.3, R = 1.6, b = 0.5, k = 0.5, alpha = 0.5, a0 = 0.99, n0 = 0.99, gen = 10000)